soraghallaigh/FH-Training-App-Sencha/README.md

 ## Step 4

 Now we are going to implement the Cloud features of the FeedHenry platform.
 You might have noticed in the Map controller we call the FeedHenry $fh.act() call.
 This allows us to call a function from the server (cloud), read more about this <a href="http://docs.feedhenry.com/api-reference/actions/">here</a>.
 In the cloud directory add the following code to the main.js file.
+Functions in the Cloud directory can be called from device via an $fh.act() call.

 	/*
 	 * Maps